programmedtorun/key_mgmt/README.md

 --------------

-The KAON Minter Command Line Interface (CLI) enables you to create a wallet and start minting KAON.
-Wallets are directories stored in a directory called `private_key`.
-Each wallet directory has an associated name and `.dat` files.
+The KAON Minting Command Line Interface (CLI) enables you to create a wallet and to start minting KAON, Note* Minting algorithm is not yet implemented.
+Wallets are directories which are stored in a directory called `private_key`.
+Each wallet (directory) has a name and associated `.dat` files.
 Upon initially running the program from the command line, there will be no wallet files present.
-The program will ask:
+The program will state:

 ```